hardiksingh467-developer/firebase__tutorial/README.md

 Click on Email/Password and then click on enable and save

 In FirebaseConfig.jsx first import { getAuth } from "firebase/auth";

+and then export const auth = getAuth(app);

+now use createUserWithEmailAndPassword(auth, email, password) in your signUp page

+if you refresh the authentication you can see all the three users
 ```